⋅ X min read

 Rapid delivery only matters if the underlying configuration is robust.
 Otherwise, speed simply defers problems to post-go-live.

-Implementation is not a project milestone.
-It is the moment operational risk either reduces or compounds.
+Implementation is not a milestone.
+It’s the point where operational risk either reduces or compounds.

 5. Reporting: Can You Operate Without Vendor Mediation?